Preffet/Python-Switch-card-game/README.md

 -----------------------------------------------------------------------------
 ### Description
+This is a text-based clone of the Switch card game.
 Switch is a card game similar to the popular UNO game.
 The objective of the game is to be the first player who managed to discard all his or her cards.
 Some discards have consequences on the subsequent player